Welcoming a New Secular Investment Wave: Health + Tech

 Imitation is suicide. –Ralph Waldo Emerson

-Peter led Lux’s investments in Auris Health (acquired by Johnson & Johnson for up to $6 billion, making it one of top 10 VC-backed private M&A transactions of all-time), Everspin Technologies (NASDAQ: MRAM), Lux Research (acquired by Bregal Sagemount), Luxtera (acquired by Cisco for $660 million), Matterport (NASDAQ: MTTR), SiBEAM (acquired by Silicon Image), Transphorm (NASDAQ: TGAN), and Vium (acquired by Recursion).
+Peter led Lux’s investments in Auris Health (acquired by Johnson & Johnson for up to $6 billion, making it one of top 10 VC-backed private M&A transactions of all-time), Everspin Technologies (NASDAQ: MRAM), Lux Research (acquired by Bregal Sagemount), Luxtera (acquired by Cisco), Matterport (NASDAQ: MTTR), SiBEAM (acquired by Silicon Image), Transphorm (acquired by Renesas), and Vium (acquired by Recursion).
 Peter launched the firm’s Lux Health + Tech investment strategy, including the Nasdaq Lux Health Tech Index (NASDAQ: NQHTEC) and helped launch the First Trust Nasdaq Lux Digital Health Solutions ETF (NASDAQ: EKG).
-Current investments include Avail, Bright Machines, Carbon Health, Flex Logix, Ingenuity, Lux Health Tech Acquisition Corp.
-(NASDAQ: LUXA), Mendaera, Ripcord, Thematic and Vosbor.
+Current investments include Adimab, Altir, Basic Capital, Bright Machines, Carbon Health, eGenesis, Flex Logix, Ingenuity, Mendaera, Perchwell, Ripcord, Thematic, and Vosbor.
 In 2003, Peter led the spin-off of Lux Research.
 As its founding CEO, he helped build Lux Research into the leading emerging-technology research firm.
 In 2021, he co-founded Thematic as a next generation index and ETF developer and today serves as its Chairman.

 written by